NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 ## A MILP Model for Failures and Attacks on a BFT Blockchain Protocol {#sec:dBFT_MILP}

-We present a MILP model for failures and attacks on a BFT blockchain protocol.
+We present a MILP model for failures and attacks on a BFT blockchain protocol, in particular, the designed is focused on the specific case of the dBFT, without loss of generality for other less specialized cases.

+This current model is not fully completed due to the recent updates on dBFT to version 2.0.
+After being finalized it will include some benchmark result modeled with A Mathematical Programming Language (AMPL), under development at [https://github.com/NeoResearch/milp_bft_failures_attacks](https://github.com/NeoResearch/milp_bft_failures_attacks).

 Parameters: